 Open the Book

-This new venture, in conjunction with our Methodist partners, involves members of both churches going into primary schools and presenting stories from the Bible to children during their assemblies.
+This venture, in conjunction with our Methodist partners, involves members of both churches going into primary schools and presenting stories from the Bible to children during their assemblies.

 Another joint venture which is based in the Methodist church each Thursday is the long-standing Lunch Club, where members of both churches provide lunches and a chat for those in the community who would like it.
 This is a popular weekly event much-appreciated by all who attend.